portsmouth/snelly/README.md

 Other such env-maps are available from [here](https://github.com/portsmouth/envmaps) (convert to RawGit links first).

-Or otherwise will be taken to be a constant intensity sky.
+Or if an env-map image is not supplied, then the lighting is taken to be a constant intensity sky.
 In both cases, the sky spectrum is modulated by a blackbody emission spectrum with adjustable temperature (Set via {@link Renderer#skyTemperature}).

 ## Saving scene state